rust-lang/book/src/ch20-01-unsafe-rust.md

 It’s important to understand that `unsafe` doesn’t turn off the borrow checker or disable any of Rust’s other safety checks: If you use a reference in unsafe code, it will still be checked.
-The `unsafe` keyword only gives you access to these several features that are then not checked by the compiler for memory safety.
+The `unsafe` keyword only gives you access to these features that are then not checked by the compiler for memory safety.
 You’ll still get some degree of safety inside an unsafe block.

 In addition, `unsafe` does not mean the code inside the block is necessarily